Pyrazinamide: Resistance

+pncA

 Mutations in the pncA gene of M. tuberculosis, which encodes a pyrazinamidase and converts pyrazinamide to its active form pyrazinoic acid, are responsible for the majority of pyrazinamide resistance in M. tuberculosis strains.
+Currently, three main methods of testing are used for pyrazinamide resistance: 1) phenotypic tests where a tuberculosis strain is grown in the presence of increasing concentrations of pyrazinamide, 2) measuring levels of pyrazinamidase enzyme produced by the tuberculosis strain, or 3) looking for mutations in the pncA gene of tuberculosis.
+Concerns exist that the most widely used method for phenotypic resistance testing may overestimate the number of resistant strains.

+Global resistance of tuberculosis to pyrazinamide has been estimated to be in 16% of all cases, and 60% of people with multidrug-resistant tuberculosis.

+M. bovis is innately resistant due to a H57D difference in pncA (when compared to the version of M. tuberculosis).

+Other genes

 A few pyrazinamide-resistant strains with mutations in the rpsA gene have also been identified.
 However, a direct association between these rpsA mutations and pyrazinamide resistance has not been established.
 The pyrazinamide-resistant M. tuberculosis strain DHMH444, which harbors a mutation in the carboxy terminal coding region of rpsA, is fully susceptible to pyrazinoic acid and pyrazinamide resistance of this strain was previously associated with decreased pyrazinamidase activity.
 Further, this strain was found to be susceptible to pyrazinamide in a mouse model of tuberculosis.
 Thus, current data indicate that rpsA mutations are not likely to be associated with pyrazinamide resistance.
-Currently, three main methods of testing are used for pyrazinamide resistance: 1) phenotypic tests where a tuberculosis strain is grown in the presence of increasing concentrations of pyrazinamide, 2) measuring levels of pyrazinamidase enzyme produced by the tuberculosis strain, or 3) looking for mutations in the pncA gene of tuberculosis.
-Concerns exist that the most widely used method for phenotypic resistance testing may overestimate the number of resistant strains.

-Global resistance of tuberculosis to pyrazinamide has been estimated to be in 16% of all cases, and 60% of people with multidrug-resistant tuberculosis.
+A few pyrazinamide-resistant strains carry the wild type pncA, suggesting that additional genes are implicated.
+A 2017 analysis of 68 Chilean clinical isolates found that statistically significant variations were found in metal transporters, efflux pumps, and some additional genes.
+In addition, a 2013 Chinese study have also found that panD mutations are found in resistant strains with wild-type pncA and rpsA.